 Project (a) vs Soft Feel: On The Green

 When it comes to putting, I’m a big fan of a softer golf ball because I like the way it feels off the face.
-Both these balls felt really good and they did perform very similar.
+Both these balls felt really good and they did perform very similarly.
 I felt like my distance control was pretty consistent and the feel was nice and solid.

 The one difference I did notice was the Srixon being a bit softer than the Project.
 I did like the feel a bit more but it’s not something that impacted the performance.